 My Nazareth born Arab Christian friend from Denver made arrangements for me to stay with some of her relatives.
 She was the one who warned me, “People will ask you personal questions that Americans consider impolite like, ‘Why aren’t you married,’ or, ‘How much money do you make?'”
 Her very cute but only 16-year-old cousin Adel* appeared to have a crush on me even though I was almost ten years older than him.
 He was eager to give me a ride and drop me off in Haifa, and made suggestions of immoral and probably illegal acts I might want to engage in with him for most of the ride.
 I politely declined, and told my friend all the dirty details when I got home, which she found hysterical and I believe repeated to her family in the US, and word probably made it back to Israel via the family grapevine.

 Arriving in the Haifa suburb where my relatives lived, my cousin Shoshana* was 25, the same age as I was at the time.
 Shoshana became my interpreter with the rest of the family, as my Hebrew was atrocious, and my older relatives spoke only broken English.
-Unlike myself, Shoshana had been divorced after a 2-week marriage.
+Unlike myself, still looking for my Jewish doctor/lawyer/Indian chief prince, Shoshana had been divorced after a 2-week marriage.
 She told me the story.
 When she was about to turn 23, considered nearly hopeless old maid status at the time, her family pressured her into marrying the son of a family friend.
 “Just give it a chance,” they begged.
 So she did.
 I asked her what went wrong so quickly.
 “If I may tell you something personal, do you know how (yeeech) terrible it is to go to the bed with a man you don’t love?
-Never having this experience, I questioned, “It must be like making love with a stranger?”
+Never having this experience of being intimate with someone I didn’t love or wasn’t deluded I was in love with, I questioned, “It must be like making love with a stranger?”
 “A stranger would be better.
 At least with a stranger there would be some feeling.
 I didn’t feel anything for him,” she replied.
 “Even though I am now a divorced woman, I am happy to be rid of him.
 In Israel, a divorced woman doesn’t go to the bed; a divorced woman runs to the bed,” she explained, trilling her r’s and emphasizing the word, “runs.”
 “Its the same in the US,” I confirmed.

 Following the wedding night consummation of their marriage, a few days into the honeymoon Shoshana decided she couldn’t continue with this.
 Her new husband attributed her romantic reluctance to her inexperience and shyness with these things.
 But it was their honeymoon, and I suppose he expected to get some.
 Shoshana called her older sister and explained the problem, who drove to the honeymoon destination and picked her up immediately, and then gradually broke the news to her parents, leaving out the details.